Carmen: Synopsis, Character Map

 Smuggler

 Maybe we can make it.
-Jose, stay here and watch the luggage.
-The road is fine, but there were three tax officials.
+José, stay here and take care of the luggage.
+The road is okay, but there were three officers.

 Carmen and Two Gypsy Women